gautamankoji/gautamankoji/README.md

   - 👋 Hi, I’m @gautamankoji
 - 👀 I’m interested in Full stack Developing | Ethical Hacking | Compitative Programming | Astrophysics | Astrophile | Designing and Editing | Gaming | Game Development
-- 🌱 I’m currently learning how to design websites using bootstrap
+- 🌱 I’m currently learning how to identify vulnerabilities using Burp Suite and Wireshark.
-- 💞️ I’m looking to collaborate on web design
+- 💞️ I’m looking to collaborate on cybersecurity projects and initiatives.
 - 📫 How to reach me -> [telegram](https://t.me/herogautam)

 <br>